JACKSON (Thomas, Dean of Peterborough), 1578-1640.

 £8,500.00

-Sets are very common institutionally but strangely rare commercially - Rare Book Hub lists only three sets sold in 1871, 1900 and 1966 and an odd imperfect vol. 2 unsold in 2017 and 2018; presumably auctioneers didn’t considered it worth lotting separately.
+Sets are very common institutionally, with multiple copies in UK college, cathedral and parochial libraries though only 8 in the USA (Andover-Harvard Theological Library, Garrett-Evangelical Theological Seminary, Huntington, Library Company of Philadelphia, Library of Congress, Union Theological Seminary, UC-W.A.Clark, Yale), plus one each in Ireland, Canada, France and New Zealand, and two in Australia.
+However, sets appear to ne surprisingly rare commercially - Rare Book Hub lists only three sets sold in 1871, 1900 and 1966 and an odd imperfect vol. 2 unsold in 2017 and 2018; presumably auctioneers didn’t considered it worth lotting separately.

-However, as Anthony Wood noted, “he had laid the grounds carefully in arithmetic, grammar, philology, geometry, rhetoric, logic, philosophy, Oriental languages, histories, &c. with an insight in heraldry and hieroglyphics.
-All which he made use of to serve either as rubbsh under the foundation, or as drudges and day-labourers to Theology.”
+However, as Anthony Wood noted, as a writer and preacher, “he had laid the grounds carefully in arithmetic, grammar, philology, geometry, rhetoric, logic, philosophy, Oriental languages, histories, &c. with an insight in heraldry and hieroglyphics.
+All which he made use of to serve either as rubbish under the foundation, or as drudges and day-labourers to Theology.”
 (Athenae Oxonienses).
 Thanks to this prodigious and wide learning, Jackson is recognised in the only modern analysis of his writings by Sarah Hutton, as a rare Oxford Platonist / Neoplatonist in a field dominated by 17th-Century Cambridge scholars (Sarah Hutton, “Thomas Jackson, Oxford Platonist, and William Twisse, Aristotelian”, in Journal of the History of Ideas, Vol. 39/4 (1978), pp. 635-652.

-The only near-modern edition of Jackson’s works (12 vols, Oxford, 1844), reprinted the 1673 edition some extra notes and corrections (“compiled from authentic sources”) and a new index but added little editorially.
+In the 1830s, along with several other mid-17th Century anti-Calvinist or Arminian divines, he was taken-up by the Anglo-Catholic Tractarian or Oxford Movement, being cited in two of their Tracts for the Times.
+This resulted in the only near-modern edition of Jackson’s works (12 vols, Oxford, 1844) which reprinted the 1673 edition with some extra notes and corrections (“compiled from authentic sources”) and a new index but little else was added by its anonymous editor.
 It prompted what must be the last favourable review of his style by James Crossley (1800-83), the Manchester solicitor, book collector and literary editor, in his edition of The Diary and Correspondence of Dr. John Worthington (Manchester: Chetham Society, 1847), p.
 282-3, n.
 1:

 Later provenance: William Willis, M.A, with his mid-18th-century armorial bookplate with rococo mantling and motto “Voluisse sat est” on the verso of each title-page.
 Probably the student of Trinity College, Oxford, son of John, gentleman, of St Martin’s, Ludgate, London, who matriculated, aged 17 on 10 May 1733, graduated BA on 1 Feb.
 1737 and proceeded MA in 1739 (Alumni Oxonienses).
 The only other William Willis graduated from the same college in 1759; the bookplate is a little earlier stylistically.
 The only other signs of ownership are an ink note “1814 marked Lackingtons £2” on the flyleaf of vol. 1 and a pencil price “£100” on the front pastedown of vol. 1.
 Anonymous sale, Lyon & Turnbull, Edinburgh, 21/6/2023, lot 228.